uno1982/UE4.27_OnlineSubsystemSteamFix/README.md

 The following cvars seem to be linked to this warning and behavior.

-net.FilterGuidRemapping - When enabled this will remove destroyed and parent guids from unmapped list
+net.FilterGuidRemapping - When enabled this will remove destroyed and parent guids from unmapped list (Default Enabled)

 net.AllowClientRemapCacheObject - When enabled, we will allow clients to remap read only cache objects and keep the same NetGUID.
+(Default Disabled)

+The above cvars weren't documented for UE4.27 but UE5 docs are here https://docs.unrealengine.com/5.3/en-US/console-commands-for-network-debugging-in-unreal-engine/

 The Following added to the **engine.ini** **SEEMS** to resolve.